-The IBBA and M&A Source Market Pulse Survey is conducted quarterly to gain an accurate understanding of the market conditions for businesses being sold in Main Street (values $0-$2MM) and the lower middle market (values $2MM -$50MM).
+As business brokers, the team at Vanguard Resource Group keeps a close eye on current market conditions in order to provide the most informed advice and guidance for our clients who are selling their San Diego businesses.
+One of these reports is the IBBA and M&A Source Market Pulse Survey, which is conducted quarterly to gain an accurate understanding of the market conditions for businesses being sold in Main Street (values $0-$2MM) and the lower middle market (values $2MM -$50MM).
 The national survey is conducted with the intent of providing a valuable resource to business owners and their advisors.
-The results are in, and here is a summary of the results of the survey.
+The results are in, and here is a summary of the results of Fourth Quarter 2021 IBBA and M&A Source Market Pulse Survey.

 Market Outlook Positive for 2022